-Rather than packing up and heading back to the city, embrace the rain and enjoy the downtime at camp with friends and family.
+Rather than packing up and heading back to town, embrace the rain and enjoy the downtime at camp with friends and family.
 You may even begin to enjoy the rain and learn that it can actually be a lot of fun.

 Pitch Your Tent on High Ground to Avoid the Wet Weather